-Anal and rectal bleeding refers to blood from the anus, the rectum or is on the inside or outside of the feces.
+About: Anal and rectal bleeding refers to blood from the anus, the rectum and which may be on the inside or outside of the feces.

-Diagnosis is based on accompanying symptoms as well as diagnostic tests including colonoscopy, medical imaging, routine blood and fecal studies.
+Diagnosis: Physical examination and medical history, accompanying symptoms and diagnostic tests which may include colonoscopy, medical imaging, routine blood and fecal studies.

 You may notice bright red blood on the anus, especially after a bowel movement, but more commonly blood is seen on or in the feces.

 Blood can originate anywhere along the lower gastrointestinal tract, from the stomach and intestines (colon, rectum, anal canal) or externally, from anus or the anal glands.

 The anal glands, which are at the 5 and 7 o’clock position on the cat’s anus, contain a clear, foul-smelling liquid which is released from the glands when the cat defecates.
 From time to time, the content in the glands can become thick and purulent, causing impaction and inflammation.
 Eventually, the glands will abscess and possibly rupture.